-Blackboard Learn allows you to use grading rubrics to help you to evaluate assignments and discussions quickly and easily.
+Brightspace allows you to use grading rubrics to help you to evaluate assignments and discussions quickly and easily.
 Creating a rubric is a simple three-stop process and evaluating is done by point and click.
 Students are able to review their rubric to see how their work was evaluated.

 Rubrics are available to NCCC faculty through our Institution Content Collection.
 Faculty have the ability to import a rubric from the collection into their courses and make updates.
 To view information about the Value Rubrics from the Association of American Colleges & Universities.
-(Instructions on how to pull in a Value or Example Rubric in your courses).

 - Rubric Samples for Higher Education

 - iRubric, from RCampus, free for individual educators